svan-jansson/cHashTable/README.md

 # cHashTable
 A hash table class for Dataflex that supports values of any type, from basic types to structs and arrays.
-Since the Dataflex standard library does't include a dictionary type, you can use this instead.
+Since the Dataflex standard library does't include a dictionary type, you are free and safe to use this library.
 It's been around since 2013 and is actively maintained in 2020.

-## Examples
+## Code Examples

 ```dataflex
 Use cHashTable.pkg